NetZero full-fee industrial UK scholarship now available –Apply early

 Your career

-Industry driven research makes our graduates some of the most desirable in the world for recruitment by companies competing in a range of industries, including chemicals, petrochemicals, biochemicals, conventional energy and bioenergy, food, materials, consultancy and management.
+The Advanced Chemical Engineering MSc has been developed based on Cranfield’s industry driven research, which makes our graduates some of the most desirable in the world by companies competing in a range of industries, including conventional and clean energy, materials, environments, biorefining, biochemicals, petrochemicals, waste management and consultancy and management.

-Those wishing to continue their education via PhD or MBA studies in the chemical or energy sectors will be greatly facilitated by the interdisciplinary, project-oriented profile that they will have acquired through this course.
+Those wishing to continue their education via PhD or MBA studies in the chemical or energy sectors will be well prepared by the interdisciplinary, project-oriented profile that they will have acquired throughout this course.

 Why this course?

-Chemical engineering is a continuously evolving discipline linked to a variety of industries.
-Chemical engineers lead the design of large-scale facilities in the chemical, petrochemical, and industrial biotechnology sectors.
+Chemical engineering is a continuously evolving discipline which is linked to a variety of industries.
+Chemical engineers are leading the design of large-scale facilities in the chemical, petrochemical, and industrial biotechnology sectors.

 Course details